MPLew-is/homebrew-blend/ReadMe.markdown

 - `brew blend check` checks that `brew blend` has been installed, exiting with a non-zero status if not

-- `brew blend install --self` creates and sets permissions for the blends directory
+- `brew blend install-self` creates and sets permissions for the blends directory

-- `brew blend uninstall --self` removes the directories used by `brew-blend`
+- `brew blend uninstall-self` removes the directories used by `brew-blend`

 	- Please note that this does not uninstall any of the blends installed, but will delete the files used to manage those blends